SoDevLog/PyTrading/README.md

 Clic on **TradingInPyhton**

-Then clic on **TradingInPython v1.0.exe** then Trading plateform in python will launched.
+Then clic on **TradingInPython.exe** then Trading plateform in python will launched.

 # Rapid Tour